puppetlabs/puppet-docs/source/pe/3.2/razor_knownissues.markdown

 This situation is completely harmless.
 However, if you're using Ruby 1.8.7, you can install a separate JSON library, such as json_pure, to make the warning go away.

-**Razor hangs in VirtualBox 4.3.6** We are finding that VirtualBox 4.3.6 gets to the point of downloading the microkernel from the Razor server and hangs at 0% indefinitely.
+**Razor hangs in VirtualBox 4.3.6** We're finding that VirtualBox 4.3.6 gets to the point of downloading the microkernel from the Razor server and hangs at 0% indefinitely.
 We don't have this problem  with VirtualBox 4.2.22.

 **Using Razor on Windows** Windows support is ALPHA quality.
 The purpose of the current Windows installer is to get real world experience with Windows installation automation, and to discover the missing features required to truly support the Windows world.